Thib1708/fdf/README.md

 ## How it work

-Fdf work with an map given as argument such as : //LINK TO MAP First, we need to pars this file in a 2D array, then transform a point a(x,y,z) in 3D space to a point b(x,y) in 2D space and finaly draw line between those points.
+Fdf work with an map given as argument such as : [map](https://github.com/Thib1708/fdf/blob/main/test_maps/42.fdf)

+First, we need to pars this file in a 2D array, then transform a point a(x,y,z) in 3D space to a point b(x,y) in 2D space and finaly draw line between those points.

 ### Pars the file